LT1st/DL-tools/README.md

 # DL-tools
-The collection of Deeplearning tools.
+A collection of Deeplearning tools.

 # Pytorch

-# Pytorch
+# Python

 # Numpy